BAMresearch/NFDI4IngScientificWorkflowRequirements/README.md

 existing implementations, please raise an issue and/or submit a pull request.
 We also encourage to start a new [discussion](https://github.com/BAMresearch/NFDI4IngScientificWorkflowRequirements/discussions) for general comments, questions and ideas you would like to share.

-## Acknowledgements
-We would like to thank the following people for their contribution to this repository:
-* TBA